 When touring a corporate cosmetics lab, most are surprised at how little equipment it takes to make products; a scale, mixer, hotplate, and some beakers.
 The same is true for at home.
 You don't need to invest in any lab-grade equipment unless you're a more serious home formulator or are producing your own products.
 Everything you need to make your own products successfully and predictably is already in your kitchen or can be acquired with minimal investment.

 If there is one piece of equipment we urge everyone to invest in, it's a scale.
 Formulations should always be made with ingredients in weight measurements, never in volume using measuring cups.
 If ingredients are measured in volume, you may use a little more one time, and a little less another.
 The final product will never be the exact same.
 When ingredients are measured in weight, there is a guarantee the same amount of ingredient is used, every time.
 This is the key factor in replicating your product time after time.
+We reviewed many scales to give you our top 3 in this blog post.
 Our favorite scale right now is less than $30.

 Measuring temperature accurately is critical to working with some ingredients.
 Many ingredients require a certain temperature for melting, while other ingredients can only be added below a certain temperature to protect their beneficial composition from heat.
 Many scientists work in Celsius, but our recipes will be in Fahrenheit.
 We like good old analog thermometers with clips, but this digital candy thermometer works well too.

 Mixing Vessels and Stirring Utensils